Personal Independence Payment (PIP)

-Jacob Lewis, Independent Living West Country’s PIP and benefits expert, takes his clients through the process, completing forms and ensuring that they get the benefits that they should be receiving.
+Our PIP and benefits experts, takes our clients through the process, completing forms and ensuring that they get the benefits that they should be receiving.

-Through his help Jacob has had many notable successes for his clients, including one case where he secured ten years of back-payments worth thousands of pounds.
-In another case one simple question enabled him to help a client recover £5,500 in back pay for PIP that he was entitled to but didn’t know how to access.
+Through our help we've had many notable successes for our clients, including one case where we secured ten years of back-payments worth thousands of pounds.
+In another case one simple question enabled us to help a client recover £5,500 in back pay for PIP that he was entitled to but didn’t know how to access.

-It’s not always that easy and Jacob always starts the process by asking clients what benefits they are currently on, and how much they receive, so that he can fill the gaps; be that for Employment Support Allowance (ESA), Personal Independence Payment (PIP), Disability Living Allowance (DLA) or Universal Credit.
+It’s not always that easy and so we always start the process by asking clients what benefits they are currently on, and how much they receive, so that we can fill the gaps; be that for Employment Support Allowance (ESA), Personal Independence Payment (PIP), Disability Living Allowance (DLA) or Universal Credit.

 Examples include a gentleman suffering from severe autism who was unable to understand the full range of benefits to which he could apply.
 Living in a private house, his 80-year-old mother was paying half his rent, and he was claiming just £542 per month.

 He’d been placed on basic Disability Living Allowance (DLA) for the past ten years, which meant that he was being paid just £23 per week.
 Had he been on a medium DLA he would have been owed a huge backdate, but he’d never been properly assessed and so simply didn’t have the correct benefits in place.